 Why We Love It:

-Equally stunning from all angels, but also perfect in social situations as an impromptu extra seat.
+3. The low arms & back.
+Equally stunning from all angles, but also perfect in social situations as an impromptu extra seat.

-Large and comfortable but never out of scale.
+5. The rolled arms are large and comfortable, but never out of scale.
 Always tufted but never too high for your arm to rest easily with a beverage.